josephalevin/fson/readme.md

 Extracting arrays
 -----------------
 You can also extract entire arrays, as Fortran allocatable arrays, using fson_get().
 This assumes the array's elements are all of the same type (integer, real, double precision, or logical).
+Rank-1 (vector) or rank-2 (matrix) arrays are supported.

-The following example parses a JSON file containing an array of real numbers called "arr", and prints the array:
+The following example parses a JSON file containing an vector of integers called "v" and a matrix of real numbers called "m", and prints them:

 ```fortran
 program extract_array